lqkhoo/rf-calculator/README.md

   * Likewise, charge speed is not exposed as a parameter like the way it is in RF5.
 I just set the stat to zero for all items.
 * Zero columns
   * In both RF5 and RF4, there is nothing that gives DIZ/硬値 (knockback duration) resistance.
 In fact, that column is not there in the data, but I included it for symmetry.
 It's not a mistake.
-  * Like magic, RF4's equipment charge speed is not exposed in the data tables.
-For lack of a better alternative I just set all of them to zero.
   * Likewise, columns for HP and RP bonuses from equipment and upgrades are new in RF5 but they're always zero, so I exclude them.
 * Maybe work on serializing JSON to local storage.
 * I'm not a native Japanese speaker.
 I did my best with the translation, but if you can improve on it, let me know!